Person drinking a glass of water in the kitchen

 • Fortified cereals

-Zinc also supports normal growth and development during pregnancy, childhood and adolescence[3] so it’s well worth ensuring that you’re consuming zinc-rich foods.
+Zinc also supports general health and wellbeing during pregnancy, childhood and adolescence, as noted by the National Institutes of Health (NIH, 2023)2, so it’s well worth ensuring that you’re consuming zinc-rich foods.

 As we only need a small amount of zinc in our bodies, we can usually obtain enough by consuming a healthy and varied diet.
 However, some people may benefit from taking a multivitamin containing zinc or a standalone zinc supplement, such as elderly or vegetarians, to ensure they are consuming the recommended amount.